 What’s considered an engaged session in Google Analytics 4?

-It’s instead neither wrong nor correct.
-First, a session is considered engaged if it meets at least one of the following criteria:
+In fact, a session is considered engaged if it meets at least one of the following criteria:

-1. Open Google Analytics 4 and go to Admin
+1. Open Google Analytics 4 and go to Admin.

-2. Select Data Streams and Go to Data Stream Details
+2. Select Data Streams and go to Data Stream Details.

-4. Click on “Adjust session timeout”
+4. Click on “Adjust Session Timeout.”

 Adjust timer for engaged sessions